check before: 2025-11-15

 Details:

-We're introducing user-level (federated) connectors in Microsoft 365 Copilot, enabling users to securely connect external apps such as Notion, Canva, or Hubspot directly within Copilot experiences like Researcher.
+We're introducing federated Copilot connectors in Microsoft 365 Copilot, enabling users to securely connect external apps such as Notion, Canva, or Hubspot directly within Copilot experiences like Researcher.
 Unlike traditional indexed connectors, federated connectors use the Model Context Protocol (MCP) to access data in real time.
 This allows users to fetch and read information from connected sources using their own credentials, while maintaining admin-level visibility, control, and governance in the Microsoft 365 admin center.

 This feature will be available on the web platform.